GPX Waypoints

 This option allows you to manually assign a waypoint's location to each photo.
 The waypoints can be obtained either by downloading them direct from a Garmin GPS unit or by importing them from a GPX file.

 When the 'Select Waypoint' form loads, you'll need to load the waypoints.
-You can do this either by downloading them from a Garmin GPS or by importing a GPX file.
+You can do this either by downloading them from a Garmin GPS, by importing a GPX file, or by importing a shapefile.
+If you import a shapefile, you'll need to specify the attribute field names that contain the latitude, longitude, timestamp, identifier, and comment.
 The currently selected images will be on the left and the GPS waypoints, upon loading, will be on the right.
 For each image, select the corresponding waypoint.
 To undo a selection, click the 'Cancel' button.
 To cycle through the images, click the 'Next' and 'Back' buttons.
 When done, click the 'Done' button.

 Import a GPX Waypoint File